GoDaddyRegistry/gdreg-toolkit/readme.md

 ## Downloads

-The latest gdreg-toolkit is available for download. [gdreg-toolkit v5.4.0](http://godaddyregistry.github.io/repo/godaddy/registry/gdrjtk/5.4.0/gdrjtk-5.4.0.jar) ([sources](http://godaddyregistry.github.io/repo/godaddy/registry/gdrjtk/5.4.0/gdrjtk-5.4.0-sources.jar) | [javadoc](http://godaddyregistry.github.io/repo/godaddy/registry/gdrjtk/5.4.0/gdrjtk-5.4.0-javadoc.jar))
+The latest gdreg-toolkit is available for download: [gdreg-toolkit v5.4.0](https://github.com/GoDaddyRegistry/registrar-toolkit/packages/1203889?version=5.4.0)

+The download URLs for sources and javadoc can also be found in this page.

 For more information, please read [Installation and Setup](#installation-and-setup).